localgovdrupal/docs/docs/src/content/how-to/how-to-set-character-limits.md

 # How to set character limits

-The [Textfield Counter](https://www.drupal.org/project/textfield_counter) module provides the following features:
+Our new character limits feature provides the following:

 * setting the number of characters in the title and summary fields
 * setting the content formats the limits apply to
 * a display showing the number of characters remaining (it's not a hard limit, you can go over it if you wish)

-This module is included in LocalGov Drupal, but is not switched on.
-Talk to your developer about enabling it.
+This is an optional part of LGD, so please ask your developer to [install it](https://github.com/localgovdrupal/localgov/releases/tag/3.1.2).

 ## How to use it